Fish Bowl Terrarium: The Complete DIY Guide (& Where to Buy)

 Everyone knows that pets are the new children, and plants are the new pets.
 So what better way to bring life to a fish bowl than to forgo the fish for lush greenery?

-Fish bowl terrariums are a fantastic way to revamp glassware, unleash your creativity and make something that elevates your home.
+Fish bowl terrariums are a fantastic way to revamp glassware, let your creativity run free, and make something that elevates your home.

 In this article, I’m going to tell you exactly how.